louisroehrs/felinepride/README.md

 The next steps will focus on mutation workflows while continuing to enhance the query model.

-The schema is located at src/main/resources/wce.graphql
+The schema is located at src/main/resources/fp.graphql

 ## Running

 Clone the repository.

-Cd to the wce-graphql directory.
+Cd to the fp-graphql directory.
 Build with maven.

 ```mvn clean install```